kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 This is not a casual jam circle kinda thing...
 This is 100% a performance for the audience to enjoy and also to give players a chance to do their thing.
 With the Diryt Works Jazz Band, the focus is to sound good & have fun... in that order. :sunglasses:

-Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs but and players are invited up to join after the first or second song.
+Dirty Works Jazz Jams are run in this way, the house band will kick off the first set with a few songs and players are invited to join in after the first or second song.
 Tunes are called on the fly :airplane: and swap out players as the goes.
 Jams usually run 3 hours with short breaks :clock9:.

 Below are some recent photos from varoius jams.
 Most shots taken by Kyle Finley and are not authorized for use. :crystal_ball: